valora-inc/secrets-loader/README.md

 ### Setup
 1. Log in: `gcloud auth login`
 2. Set your project configuration to whatever project the secrets are located in.
-For example: `gcloud config set project celo-mobile-alfajores` . (replace `celo-mobile-alfajores` with your project name, as needed)
+For example: `gcloud config set project my-project` . (replace `my-project` with your project name, as needed)

 ### Troubleshooting
 If you are logged in and have all the necessary permissions, but still getting an error like `failed to retrieve auth metadata with error: invalid_grant` when